project-bitmark/bitmark/README.md

 debug=1
 listen=1

-You can mine all algorithms using our fork of cpuminer-multi (https://github.com/piratelinux/cpuminer-multi), with the following command:
+You can mine all algorithms using our fork of cpuminer-multi (https://github.com/piratelinux/cpuminer-multi default linux branch), with the following command:

 `cpuminer -a <algo> -o http://localhost:19266 -u bitmarkrpc -p YoUrPaSsWoRd`